tijmz/home-assistant/mealie/setup.md

 5. It reset the speed of the comfo fan to normal

 ## Ode to cooking
 I have one more script, which plays an ode to the meal via speaker if activated.
 For this I use the Google Gemini integration.
-This is ``gemini_ode_to_food``.
+This is ``gemini_ode_to_food.yaml``.